 Emily holds a B.F.A. in Drawing and Minor in Art History from Ball State University.
 She began her museum background by serving as an Education Intern at the David Owsley Museum of Art in 2015, leading her to continue on as a Visitor Services Associate, Docent, and Collections Management Intern until her graduation in May 2017.
-After moving to Congress, AZ she began working as a part-time Visitor Services Associate for DCWM and now works full time managing the part-time and volunteer staff.
+After moving to Congress, AZ she began working as a part-time Visitor Services Associate for DCWM and now works full time as our Director of Education.

 John holds a Master’s Degree in Environmental Science and a Master’s in Library Science.
 He began as an intern at DCWM, assisting with a remodel of collection storage spaces.
 He now oversees the collections database and care for the art and history pieces owned by the Museum as well as those that come on loan for exhibitions and Cowgirl Up!

 Preparator, Bill Rix